-The real-time operating systems (RTOS) are operating systems specifically suited for embedded applications:
+Real-time operating systems (RTOS) are operating systems specifically suited for embedded applications:

-They are usable on hardware with limited resources.
+• They are usable on hardware with limited resources.

-- The following features are precisely documented: - the scheduling strategy, - the maximum execution time of each service, - every internal mechanism that can influence the latencies (e.g., the longest interval during which interrupts are disabled by the kernel). - The user can implement urgent operations as interrupt routines. - The OS provides time-oriented services: one-shot or periodic timers, periodic execution of tasks, . . . - Complex protection mechanisms against invalid user code may be absent. - The kernel configuration can be parameterized in detail by the programmer.
+- The scheduling strategy is precisely documented. - The internal mechanisms (e.g., the longest interval during which interrupts are disabled by the kernel, the implementation of system calls, ...) are engineered so as to minimize latencies. - The user can implement urgent operations as interrupt routines. - The OS provides time-oriented services: one-shot or periodic timers, periodic execution of tasks, ... - Complex protection mechanisms against invalid user code may be absent. - Dynamic memory allocation is usually optional. - The kernel configuration can be parameterized in detail by the programmer.